Lie algebroid connections, twisted Higgs bundles and motives of moduli spaces: Proof of the main results

 \begin{corollary} If $D$ and $D'$ are any two effective divisors on $X$ with $\deg(D)=\deg(D')$ and $r$ and $d$ are coprime, then $[\SM_{\op{conn}}(D,r,d)]=[\SM_{\op{conn}}(D',r,d)]\in \hat{K}(\VarC)$ and $E(\SM_{\op{conn}}(D,r,d))=E(\SM_{\op{conn}}(D',r,d))$. \end{corollary}

 In particular, by taking $D'$ to be a simple divisor, we conclude the following.

-\begin{corollary} The motivic class and $E$-polynomial of any moduli space of \emph{meromorphic} connections on a smooth projective curve $X$ of genus at least $2$ equals that of any moduli space of \emph{logarithmic} connections $X$, with singular divisor of the same degree. \end{corollary}
+\begin{corollary} If $r$ and $d$ are coprime, then the motivic class and $E$-polynomial of any moduli space of rank $r$ degree $d$ \emph{meromorphic} connections on a smooth projective curve $X$ of genus at least $2$ equals that of any moduli space of rank $r$ degree $d$ \emph{logarithmic} connections on $X$, with singular divisor of the same degree. \end{corollary}